-Winter is here, temperatures are dropping and this means your energy costs are going to climb unless you take action.
-It’s never too late to improve the Energy Efficiency of your home.
+Winter is almost here, temperatures are dropping and this means your energy costs are going to climb.
+Fall is the ideal time to get ready for winter by improving the Energy Efficiency of your home.
 There is a wide range of actions you can take to increase your home’s Energy Efficiency.
 It might seem a little overwhelming to take care of everything at first.
 These 17 energy-saving tips will help you start using energy more efficiently, especially during winter, and stay warm in the process.

 While It might seem a little overwhelming to take care of everything at first.
-These 17 energy-saving tips will help you start using energy more efficiently, especially during winter and stay warm in the process.
+These 17 energy-saving tips will help you start using energy more efficiently, especially during winter, and stay warm in the process.

-- Do a Home Energy Audit– The first thing you want to do before trying to make any major changes in your house is to talk to the experts.
+Do a Home Energy Audit– The first thing you want to do before trying to make any major changes in your house is to talk to the experts.
 There are certified professionals you can hire to perform different tests in your house to determine whether your energy consumption is efficient or not.
 As winter brings different problems we might have forgotten during warmer weather, like improperly sealed windows producing heat loss.
 The home energy audit will give you a clear road map about what you’ll need to do and most importantly how to do it correctly.

-- Stop using your fireplace- The wood-burning fireplace is a great place to hang stockings but really takes a bite out of your home’s Energy Efficiency.
+Stop using your fireplace- The wood-burning fireplace is a great place to hang stockings but really takes a bite out of your home’s Energy Efficiency.
 In general, a wood-burning fireplace is very inefficient. drafts from a fireplace can pull the warm air up through the chimney causing other rooms to be cooler.
 Additionally, if you are burning wood in a fireplace while your furnace is running, it can make your furnace work much harder in order to maintain a constant temperature throughout the rest of the house.
-And finally, old, non-epa-certified wood heaters produce 20 times the amount of air pollution. if you heat with wood there is a wide range of options that work better then the old wood-burning fireplace.
+And finally, old, non-epa-certified wood heaters produce 20 times the amount of air pollution.
+If you heat with wood there is a wide range of options that work better than the old wood-burning fireplace.
 Take a look at the EPA’s website in order to choose which option is best for you.

 Insulate your water heater- Standby heat loss is heat lost by your water heater while it is storing hot water.
 The water heater maintains a constant temperature so that when a hot water faucet is opened it can deliver the desired temperature hot water to that faucet.
 According to the Department of Energy, you can reduce standby heat losses by 25%–45% and save about 7%–16% in water heating costs by insulating your water heater.
 Most home improvement stores sell pre-cut insulation jackets that homeowners can install on their own.

-- Winterize your sprinkler system– If you have a sprinkler system it is best to completely winterize the system before temperatures start to freeze.
+Winterize your sprinkler system– If you have a sprinkler system it is best to completely winterize the system before temperatures start to freeze.
 You not only have to stop using your sprinkler system but you also have to remove the water that remains inside of it.
 The best, cheapest way to do it is using an air compressor to force the water out of the sprinkler system.
 If you forget to do this, water will eventually freeze inside causing damage.
 This can cost you big time when you fire the system back up in the spring.
 If the system develops leaks due to frozen pipes it can cost you a lot of money in wasted water.

-- Change your HVAC system air filter- Your HVAC system controls the temperature inside your home.
+Change your HVAC system air filter- Your HVAC system controls the temperature inside your home.
 It also filters out dust and air impurities that might try to get into your house.
 These filters need to be changed frequently, depending on the use you may need to change your HVAC filters up to four times per year to avoid problems.
 You should change your air filter every three months in order to prevent your HVAC system overworking -because of a dirty filter- to provide the standard airflow.
 If you suspect the quality of air inside your home is not safe, you should consider an Indoor Air Quality Test.

-- Wear winter clothes inside- Everyone likes to be comfortable in their home.
+Wear winter clothes inside- Everyone likes to be comfortable in their home.
 And most comfortable clothes are probably summer clothes.
 But you can’t be wearing shirts and shorts in the winter if you want to keep yourself warm unless you want to spend an enormous amount of energy.
 Wear thicker clothes to keep you warm when you are at home and you won’t need to spend as much energy to warm up the house.

 These are just 17 ideas to help make your home more energy-efficient.
 There are of course a lot of renewable energy options available to homeowners today from Solar and geothermal to wind and more.
 No matter what type of energy options you choose, it’s important to make sure you are using it efficiently.